GergelyTuri/chronicSleepRecordings/Software/software-guide/export-video.md

 **Figure 3:** _Click 'Advanced system settings' (1), then click 'Environment Variables...'
 (2).
 In the 'Environment Variables' window, highlight 'Path' (3), then click 'Edit' (4)._

-7. A new 'Edit environment variable' window will open.
-Click 'New', then paste the ffmpeg `bin` directory address (e.g. `C:\ffmpeg-7.0.1-essentials_build\bin`).
-Then click 'OK'
+7. A new 'Edit environment variable' window will open
+    * Click 'New', then paste the ffmpeg `bin` directory address (e.g. `C:\ffmpeg-7.0.1-essentials_build\bin`)
+    * Click 'OK'

 ![Creating a new Windows PATH Environment Variable](https://raw.githubusercontent.com/GergelyTuri/chronicSleepRecordings/master/images/new-variable.JPG)

 **Figure 4:** _In the 'Edit environment variable' window, click 'New', then paste the ffmpeg `bin` directory address._

-8. To test if ffmpeg was installed successfully, launch the 'Command Prompt' and execute the command `ffmpeg`.
-The terminal should output the ffmpeg version, build, and configuration
+8. To test if ffmpeg was installed successfully, launch the 'Command Prompt' and execute the command `ffmpeg`
+    * The terminal should output the ffmpeg version, build, and configuration

 ![Verifying ffmpeg installation](https://raw.githubusercontent.com/GergelyTuri/chronicSleepRecordings/master/images/ffmpeg.JPG)